Leynse/SFINCS/docs/input.rst

 ----------------------

 Grid
+%%%%%

 SFINCS uses a staggered equidistant recti-linear grid, grid sizes for x- a y-direction can be different.
 SFINCS can only be used in cartesian coordinates.
 The grid is initialised by stating an origin location (x0, y0), a number of grid cells in x-&y-direction (mmax, nmax) and the grid sizes in x-&y-direction (dx,dy).
 If desired the grid can also be rotated using 'rotation', in degrees from the x-axis (east) in anti-clockwise direction.

-Depth-file
+* TODO: add figure

+Elevation
 %%%%%
+To describe the local topography and bathymetry, elevation data has be supplied to the model.
+This can be of any multiple of sources, but it is advised that the transition zone between different datasets and between above/below water level are checked with care.
+The elevation is described in the cell centres of the grid.

-A bathymetry is defined in sfincs.dep based on the specified grid, positive is upwards with respect to a reference level (topography has positive values, bathymetry has negative values).
+The elevation is defined in sfincs.dep based on the specified grid, positive is upwards with respect to a reference level (topography has positive values, bathymetry has negative values).

 **depfile = sfincs.dep**